 This degree is the ideal sports and exercise science route for students who aspire to work with elite athletes.
-Learn how to write and deliver training programmes, and monitor and feedback progress.
-Most professional clubs and athletes now employ a strength and conditioning coach; for example, the Premier League's compulsory requirement for football clubs to employ strength and conditioning professionals.
+Learn how to plan and deliver training programmes, monitor progress and deliver feedback to coaches.
+Being a fully recognised profession in elite sport, almost all professional clubs now employ a minimum of one strength and conditioning coach.
+This course will provide you with the knowledge and skills to work with athletes in any sport and of any age.

 Learn from noted academics who also work with professional athletes and clubs.
 This course will facilitate your accreditation from relevant strength and conditioning awarding bodies (NSCA and UKSCA) and provide supervised work experience with high-level athletes (for example, in professional football, rugby, and with Olympic and Paralympic athletes).
 Alongside designing and implementing evidence-based, sport-specific training programmes, you will master a number of exercise techniques, including Olympic lifting, speed agility and plyometrics.
 You will also develop research and data analysis skills, and the ability to present findings to a team.

 You will gain experience as a strength and conditioning coach and scientist through our work-placement module.
-One of our partner organisations is Saracens Rugby Club and our facilities are housed at their nearby Allianz Park stadium where we boast world-class performance laboratories, rehabilitation units and testing facilities.
+In our partnership with Saracens Rugby Club, you’ll have access to the fantastic resources at StoneX Stadium, including the brand new £23 million redevelopment project of the West Stand which offers state-of-the-art facilities as a top educational and high performance centre for teaching and research excellence.
+With some of the most advanced equipment in the UK, you will be able to utilise the new specialist spaces, simulation suites, specialist labs, plus much more.
 You will build invaluable industry contacts and we maintain contact with many of our graduates who have gone on to work in professional sports.

 As part of the course you will carry out physiological and biomechanical assessments of athletes and interpret the data so as to monitor and tailor training interventions.
 You will also develop research skills through both a critical review of literature and the undertaking of laboratory or field-based investigations.